jackw01/scanlight/hw_v2.md

 * Front diffuser made from ACRYLITE® Satinice fingerprint- and scratch-resistant light diffusing acrylic
 * 3D printed ABS housing with high reflectivity interior achieved using aluminum pigment paint
 * Designed for vertical use with a copy stand or horizontal use with optional threaded insert mounting points
-* Magnetically-attached 35mm and medium format film holders available
+* Magnetically-attached 35mm and medium format film carriers available
 * Powered using either a 19-24V barrel jack AC adapter or a 20V-capable USB PD supply
 * Open source design released under the CERN OHL-W-V2 license

-I will be building a limited quantity of scanlight 2 units for sale - for more details, see my commissions page on Ko-Fi.
+I will be building a limited quantity of scanlight 2 units for sale - for more details, see [my shop on Ko-Fi](https://ko-fi.com/jackw01/shop).
 Estimated shipping date: Early August 2025.

-Low-cost upgrade kits will be available to v1 buyers: request one [here]().
+Low-cost upgrade kits will be available to v1 buyers: request one [here](https://ko-fi.com/s/b195e963f8).

 ## optical design